TheArkian/AlspheDocs/README.md

 - Giveaway Commands (gstart, gend, and reroll) - Setup giveaways, quick and easy

 - Help Command - Contains all the commands

+- IQ Command - Randomly generate the IQ of a person (or yourself)

 - Kill command - Kill yourself/your friends